Japanese Americans: Immigration

 The 442nd Regimental Combat Team, composed of Japanese-American soldiers, stands in formation at ʻIolani Palace, Hawaii, before departing for training in March 1943.

+Some of the earliest Japanese émigrés were the children of affluent and influential families during the Bakumatsu era, such as the Satsuma 15 student Nagasawa Kanaye, who initially travelled to the UK in 1865, then made his way to the US where he became the first Japanese to permanently settle in the United States, and the Aizu retainers who founded the Wakamatsu Tea and Silk Farm Colony in California in 1869.
+American descendants of Wakamatsu colonist Masumizu Kuninosuke are now in the seventh generation through his marriage to an African/Native American woman in 1877.

-People from Japan began migrating to the US in significant numbers following the political, cultural, and social changes stemming from the Meiji Restoration in 1868.
+Common people from Japan began migrating to the US in significant numbers following the political, cultural, and social changes stemming from the Meiji Restoration in 1868.
 These early Issei immigrants came primarily from small towns and rural areas in the southern Japanese prefectures of Hiroshima, Yamaguchi, Kumamoto, and Fukuoka and most of them settled in either Hawaii or along the West Coast.
 The Japanese population in the United States grew from 148 in 1880 (mostly students) to 2,039 in 1890 and 24,326 by 1900.

 In the earliest years of the 20th century, American officials with no experience in "transliterating...Japanese" often gave Japanese-Americans new names before and during the process of their naturalization.